Team

 Personal Page

 Rachel is an evolutionary ecologist who has turned to genomics to better understand the molecular mechanisms underlying phenotypic plasticity and how it evolves, with a particular focus on plant-insect interactions.
 Rachel completed her PhD at the University of South Carolina, where she studied the eco-evolutionary dynamics of a native insect responding to an attractive but lethal novel host plant.
 As a postdoc, she has been investigating the role of alternative splicing in phenotypic plasticity and polyphenisms, specifically the consequences of splicing plasticity on genetic diversity.
 Additionally, she works on the genomic basis and gene expression underlying plastic and evolved differences in host plant use in different insect systems, including Pieris and Polygonia butterflies, and most recently, Tephritis peacock flies.
-Rachel is currently a postdoctoral researcher working with the Runemark lab in the Speciation, Adaptation and Coevolution group at Lund University.
+Rachel is currently an independent researcher affiliated with the Speciation, Adaptation, and Coevolution (SPACE) group at Lund University

 Marcela Uliano-Silva